 - coordinating national food surveillance, enforcement and food recalls (Australia only)

 - undertaking dietary exposure modelling and scientific risk assessments

 - providing risk assessment advice on imported food (Australia only).

-The role of other agencies in maintaining food standards
+Role of other agencies in maintaining food standards

 FSANZ works with a number of government agencies or departments both in Australia and New Zealand.
 These include:

 - state and territory government health departments or food regulatory agencies that enforce the Food Standards Code